 Please come and join us for this very special evening of fun and fireworks.

 Our ‘Coarse Cricket Sevens’ competition is held annually, usually on the third Sunday of September.
+In 2020 this will take place on Sunday 6th September.

-We bring together eight teams of seven for a day of fun cricket.
+We bring together six teams of seven for a day of fun cricket.
 The village green is decked out with a marquee, refreshments are available throughout the day, excellent lunches are provided and the adjacent pavilion opens it’s bar.

 The rules are fairly straight forward and include: